 “I thought he was trying to land until he hit and I saw a big splash and he rolled over,” said Warren Harrell, who also witnessed the helicopter crash.

-The Coast Guard's initial report says the pilot, Will Mistrot, was flying about 50 feet off the water with passenger Marie Kojimoto when the rotor stalled, causing it to fall, crash and flip into the ocean below.
+The Coast Guard's initial report says the pilot was flying about 50 feet off the water with a passenger when the rotor stalled, causing it to fall, crash and flip into the ocean below.

 “Emergency personnel were on the spot very quickly and it looks like everyone did a good job getting those folks on shore,” Safrit said.

 A good samaritan who was in a nearby boat rescued the two victims, a man and woman.
 The two had minor cuts and bruises, but were taken to New Hanover Regional Medical Center for evaluation